Happy Rhodes: Influences

 Rhodes has cited Wendy Carlos, Kate Bush, Queen, Yes, David Bowie, Bach and Peter Gabriel as primary influences.
 Her father owned a large record collection which included Bagpipe music and Switched-On Bach, by Wendy Carlos.
 By age nine, Rhodes could sing along with every note from that album.
-As a teenager she discovered the music of Queen and was impressed by their harmonies, which she later emulated on her first few albums.
-When Rhodes was introduced at age 16 to Kate Bush's music by an English pen pal, she was impressed by Bush's original writing style, vocal abilities and independence as a female artist.
+As a teenager, she discovered the music of Queen and was impressed by their harmonies, which she later emulated on her first few albums.
+When Rhodes was introduced at age 16 to Kate Bush's music by an English pen pal, she was impressed by Bush's original writing style, vocal abilities, and independence as a female artist.

 Rhodes has cited Bach's Air on a G String as her favorite piece of music.

 Live performances

 Most of her live shows have been in the northeast of America, primarily Philadelphia and New York City.
 Rhodes has sold out every show she's performed in Philadelphia when she was the headliner.
 She has performed several times at the Tin Angel, where she always plays two shows in an evening.
 Rhodes has also played The Middle East Club in 1995, the Mann Theater (opening for 10,000 Maniacs) and the University Museum Auditorium, both in 1992.
 In New York City Rhodes has played the Bottom Line several times.
 In 1994 Rhodes performed at YesFest, a convention for fans of the band Yes.
 She has also performed at the Knitting Factory in New York City as a guest of the band Project Lo.

 As a solo artist Rhodes has performed in Philadelphia, New York City, Cambridge, MA, Troy, NY, Albany, NY, Saratoga, NY, Woodstock, NY, Bearsville, NY, New Haven, CT, Danbury, CT, Maple Shade, NJ, Denville, NJ, Bryn Mawr, PA, Mechanicsburg, PA, Cleveland, OH, Toledo, OH, Kenosha, WI, Chicago, IL and Santa Cruz, CA.

-Her last major solo tour was in support of her album Many Worlds are Born Tonight in 1998, playing the El Flamingo Club in New York City, the Troy Savings Bank Music Hall in Troy, New York, the Painted Bride Arts Center in Philadelphia, Pennsylvania and the Bearsville Theater in Bearsville, New York.
-Though the tour received positive reviews, it was not an economic success due to the ambitious multimedia presentation of the material.
+Her last major solo tour was in support of her album Many Worlds are Born Tonight in 1998, playing at the El Flamingo Club in New York City, the Troy Savings Bank Music Hall in Troy, New York, the Painted Bride Arts Center in Philadelphia, Pennsylvania and the Bearsville Theater in Bearsville, New York.
+Though the tour received positive reviews, It was not an economic success due to the ambitious multimedia presentation of the material.